Murder Mystery Game AI

 Organize documents in investigation order—timeline first, witness statements second, physical evidence third.
 This mirrors how real detectives organize case files and guides players naturally through the mystery.

-Budget Breakdown for Creating Case Files
+Budget Considerations for Creating Case Files

 Frequently Asked Questions